apache/druid/docs/querying/tips-good-queries.md

 Consider using Timeseries and TopN as alternatives to GroupBy.
 See [GroupBy queries: alternatives](./groupbyquery.md#alternatives) for more information.

 Avoid grouping on a high cardinality column, for example user ID.
 Investigate whether you can filter on user ID first.
 Find out whether your dataset is already partitioned by user ID.
+See [Partitioning](../ingestion/partitioning.md) for information on configuring paritioning.

-#### Query at a lower granularity
+#### Query over smaller intervals

-Consider whether you can query at a lower granularity to return a smaller results set.
+Consider whether you can query a smaller time interval to return a smaller results set.

 For example, the following query doesn't limit on time and could be resource-intensive: